afontcu/awesome-learning/README.md

 # 📚 Awesome Learning
 A living curated list of awesome learning material.

-I'll try to jot down interesting stuff I read, watch, or listen related to the things I enjoy the most: JavaScript, CSS, UX, lean software development, and everything in between.
+I'll try to jot down interesting stuff I read, watch, or listen related to the things I enjoy the most: Software development and everything in between.

 ---